bauxiteDYS/killer_info_display/README.md

 Forked from Killer Info Display, streamlined for NT.

 # CVARS:
-- `kid_printopanel`: Enable / Disable the Killer info panel, default: enabled (named the same as the fork for backwards comptibility with other plugins)
+- `kid_printtopanel`: Enable / Disable the Killer info panel, default: enabled (named the same as the fork for backwards comptibility with other plugins)
 - `kid_text_relay`: Enable / Disable the print to chat text relay functon, default: enabled
 - `kid_panel_duration`: Change how long panel is displayed in seconds, default: 10.